Azure Dedicated Hosts

-Provisioning a dedicated host will consume both dedicated host vCPU and the VM family vCPU quota, but it will not consume the regional vCPU.
-VMs placed on a dedicated host will not count against VM family vCPU quota.
+Provisioning a dedicated host will consume both dedicated host vCPU and the VM family vCPU quota, but it won't consume the regional vCPU.
+VMs placed on a dedicated host won't count against VM family vCPU quota.
 Should a VM be moved off a dedicated host into a multi-tenant environment, the VM will consume VM family vCPU quota.

 For more information, see Virtual machine vCPU quotas.

-Free trial and MSDN subscriptions do not have quota for Azure Dedicated Hosts.
+Free trial and MSDN subscriptions don't have quota for Azure Dedicated Hosts.

 Users are charged per dedicated host, regardless how many VMs are deployed.
-In your monthly statement you will see a new billable resource type of hosts.
+In your monthly statement, you'll see a new billable resource type of hosts.
 The VMs on a dedicated host will still be shown in your statement, but will carry a price of 0.

 The host price is set based on VM family, type (hardware size), and region.
 A host price is relative to the largest VM size supported on the host.

 Software licensing, storage and network usage are billed separately from the host and VMs.
-There is no change to those billable items.
+There's no change to those billable items.

 For more information, see Azure Dedicated Host pricing.